Photo by John Thomas Collins

 Coyote Motel was recorded in Nashville with me and my friend and longtime bassist, Sean Zywick, co-producing, and my newer friend, Kyra Curenton, on drums.
 Pete Pulkrabek also played drums on half the album’s songs.
 He’s a friend, too.

 I write the songs and play electric, acoustic, resonator, and lap steel guitars, and a little percussion, and I sing.
-I’m joined on a few numbers by the great Nashville-based vocalist Luella Melissa Mathes, who some of you may know from Luella and the Sun and Crackerboots.
+I’m joined on four numbers by the great Nashville-based vocalist Luella Melissa Mathes, who some of you may know from Luella and the Sun and Crackerboots.
 Another friend, Mark Robinson, a respected singer/guitarist/songwriter who was voted Best Roots Guitarist in The Alternate Root’s readers’ poll, engineered half the album, and Sean recorded the rest.
 Mike Purcell mixed and mastered.
 Mike Windy created the cover painting and our longtime graphic designer is Katrina Grimwood.
 The liner notes are by the author Anthony DeCurtis.
 It’s nice to work with so many friends!
 It’s also terrific to have the support of all the people in many countries whose generous donations via Indiegogo allowed me to make both Coyote Motel and Love & Life.
 Angels exist!

 As an instrumentalist, I’m mostly known for my slide guitar playing—which can be aggressive, wild, spacey, or deeply traditional—but Coyote Motel has allowed me to branch out in a lot of different styles and directions.
 So maybe now is a good time to talk about the songs.
 A few are simply good fun, like “Los Alamos,” which is a tongue-in-cheek ditty about the Apocalypse, or “57 Flavors,” which is about life’s chaos.
 But like anybody, what I see in the world today makes me reflect, so “Trouble”—which I played on a one-string electric diddley bow—and “Jimmy Brown” are protest songs.
 “Josh Gibson” is, too, but it’s subtler, letting the story of Josh’s amazing life in baseball do the work.
 I learned about Josh Gibson years ago through my friend Ronnie Earl, who educated me about the Negro Leagues.